 Updating a digital twin via protocol

-A command can be sent to the Things service to request a modification of a thing.
-When the Things service handled the command successfully, i.e. the updated thing is persisted, the service publishes an event.
+A command can be sent to the digital twin layer to request a modification of a thing.
+When the digital twin layer handled the command successfully, i.e. the updated thing is persisted, the service publishes an event.
 An event is the unit that describes a modification of a thing, e.g. a property change, or an attribute change.

-When sending a command, a response can be requested.
-The Things service (asynchronously) replies to such commands as soon as the change has been applied.
+When sending a command, a response can be requested. the digital twin layer (asynchronously) replies to such commands as soon as the change has been applied.

 Managing the policy for a digital twin via protocol